TEEN MISSING HOME/PARENT MISSING TEEN

 PARENTS WHO BECOME CAMPSICK

-Ok, so the hard reality here folks is that we have more campsick parents than homesick campers!
+Ok, so the hard reality here folks is that there are more campsick parents than homesick campers!

-Parent-child separation is often much harder on the parents...And sometimes it's hard to accept that what you are feeling about your child being away may not be at all what your child is feeling about being away....
+Parent-child separation is often much harder on the parents...And sometimes it's hard to accept that what you are feeling about your teen being away may not be at all what your teen is feeling about being away....

 While it can be difficult for parents to strike a balance between nurturing their child and encouraging independence during an away-from-home experience, there are important lessons that spring from a period of separation.
 After a couple days, children adjust to, and even thrive in their new surroundings, and parents can rest easy knowing their child is in good hands.